Hardware Recommendations

 PC Webcam Camera plus + Night Vision and compatible with Win 98 / 2000 / NT / Me / XP / Vista

-For demo-ing something on a table: IPEVO Point 2 View USB Camera
+To use for top-down view on a table or other surface: IPEVO Point 2 View USB Camera

 Microphones